Cyphodias/ossu-computer-science-progress/research/notes/attention-is-all-you-need.md

 The third value therefore contributes the most to the resulting representation.

-This is the mathematical meaning of the phrase **"paying attention"**.
+This is the mathematical meaning of the phrase **“paying attention”**.

 The model is not literally looking at words.
 It is calculating a weighted combination of representations.